tiffoppotomus/comp398/hw04/README.md

 * output.html
 * README.md

-This program is not in working condition or complete.
-I still need to write  code that takes the specific Markdown symbols and turn that into html.
+This program is in working condition but isn’t complete.
+I still need to write something that will change markdown lists, pictures, and hyperlinks to html.